 6) Adopt Innovative Media and Be Unexpected

 Communication has changed drastically in the recent five years.
 Social media, networking, and games have changed the way messages are being delivered to their employees.
 Leaders may consider using similar platforms and apps for their communication purposes.
+They may even use iOS app maker tools to create their own app for more effective workplace communication.
 Gather Town, a virtual platform that creates “natural” navigation of social interactions, is a great example.
 It provides different meeting settings, such as offices, rooftops, parks, conference rooms, and classrooms, albeit virtual.
 This gives a fresh feel instead of the standard video conferencing tools that many companies are currently using.

 If leaders don’t win their people, succeeding with their employees’ customers will be more challenging.
 Hence, leaders need to invest in their employees to upskill and reskill, which helps to internalise their business strategies while innovating their customer experience.